IRA FLATOW, HOST:

 FLATOW: Interesting.
 What about companies that want to look at your data so they can send you an ad based on what they see that you're storing?

 FLATOW: Mm-hmm.
-Let's go to Carey(ph) in Marion, Illinois.
-Hi, Carey.
+Let's go to Carrie(ph) in Marion, Illinois.
+Hi, Carrie.

 FLATOW: I'm sorry.